GLOBAL MARKETS-Global stocks sink in worst slide since November; eyes on Fed meeting

 Any nod to four hikes would normally be considered as bullish for the U.S. dollar, yet the currency has shown scant overall correlation to interest rates in recent months.

-Dealers cite concerns about the U.S. budget and current account deficits, chaos in the White House, better growth in , particularly Europe, and the risk of a U.S.-led trade war, as among the reasons.
+Dealers cite concerns about the U.S. budget and current account deficits, chaos in the White House, better growth in overseas markets, particularly Europe, and the risk of a U.S.-led trade war, as among the reasons.

-As U.S. trading began, the dollar had recovered to 106.23 yen having been as low as 105.69 overnight, though its wilt against the euro left it around 0.3 percent weaker against a basket of currencies at just below 90.

 The prospect of higher U.S. interest rates was been a burden for non-yielding gold, which slipped 0.8 percent last week.
 On the day, the metal was down at $1,311.20 per ounce.

 Oil prices eased after ending last week with a solid bounce.
-U.S. crude fell 0.24 percent to $62.19 per barrel and Brent was last at $66.18, down 0.05 percent on the day.
-(Reporting by David Randall Editing by Paul Simao)
+U.S. crude fell 0.51 percent to $62.02 per barrel and Brent was last at $66.05, down 0.24 percent on the day.
+(Reporting by David Randall Editing by Paul Simao and Cynthia Osterman)